JonathanCrombie/Cowcave/website/README.md

 Introduction
 ------------
-Factors database for numbers of the form a<sup>n</sup> &plusmn 1.
+Factors database for numbers of the form a<sup>n</sup> +/- 1.
 Currently there are 856257641 table entries.
 Live reports and factor submission.

 Noteworthy Numbers